Rosa Oppenheimer: Financial difficulties

-Nazi persecution, deportation and death
+Nazi era, internment and death

-Under Hitler's Third Reich, a Nazi and close friend of Hermann Göring, Bolko von Richthofen, was named director of the Margraf group.
-In 1935 the art was auctioned off in forced sales at the Paul Graupe auction house.
+In March 1933, following the Nazi rise to power, the Oppenheimers were summoned by the Gestapo for interrogation and fled to France.
+Jakob Oppenheimer retained control of Margraf for several years with the assistance of his son-in-law Ivan Bloch, a Swiss citizen, who was appointed managing director in May 1933.
+A court order was granted in December 1933 prohibiting Bloch and Jakob Oppenheimer from acting on behalf of Margraf.
+However, a 2015 report of the Spoliation Advisory Panel found that the court order "was a result of the continuing influence of Mr Oppenheimer, possibly to evade the inheritance tax debt levied by the German tax authorities" by distancing himself from the company.
+The Jacquier and Securius Bank acquired security over many of the Margraf group's assets, which were sold at auction in 1935 through Paul Graupe to repay the bank's loans and the Oppenheimers' inheritance tax debt.

-The Oppenheimers fled to France in 1933.
-Jakob Oppenheimer died there as an impoverished refugee in 1941.
+Jakob Oppenheimer died in France as an impoverished refugee in 1941.
 Rosa was interned in at the Drancy camp in France, then deported and died in Auschwitz on 2 November 1943.

 Restitution claims

 The heirs of Jacob and Rosa Oppenheimer have filed several restitution claims for art seized by Nazis or relinquished in forced sales.

-In 2008 the Dutch Restitutions Committee recommended that artworks be returned to the Oppenheimer family, stating, "In the Committee’s opinion, the applicants have sufficiently shown that the work of art was auctioned at a forced auction set up by the Nazi authorities to implement anti-Jewish measures and the Committee therefore adjudges that it can be considered involuntary loss of possession as a result of circumstances directly related to the Nazi regime."
+In 2008 the Dutch Restitutions Committee recommended that artworks be returned to the Oppenheimer family, stating, "In the Committee's opinion, the applicants have sufficiently shown that the work of art was auctioned at a forced auction set up by the Nazi authorities to implement anti-Jewish measures and the Committee therefore adjudges that it can be considered involuntary loss of possession as a result of circumstances directly related to the Nazi regime."